Joshuaingram/joshuaingram.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Statistics, Carnegie Mellon University, GPA: TBD, August 2024 - Present
+* Ph.D. in Statistics, Carnegie Mellon University, GPA: 4.0/4.0, August 2024 - Present
 * M.S. in Applied Data Science, New College of Florida: The Honors College of Florida, GPA: 3.97/4.0, August 2022 - May 2024
 * B.A. in Statistics & Applied Mathematics, New College of Florida: The Honors College of Florida, GPA: 4.0/4.0, August 2018 - May 2022

 Honors and Awards
 ======
+* 35 Under 35 Professional Award, SRQ Magazine (2024)
 * 2nd Place Winner, Undergraduate Statistics Research Project Competition - American Statistical Association and Consortium for the Advancement of Undergraduate Statistics Education (2021)
 * Nominee, Barry Goldwater Scholarship, Barry Goldwater Scholarships and Excellence in Education Foundation (2021)